Just-Do-Stuff/rhcsa-practice-lab/README.md

 ---
-⚠️ **Disclaimer:** This project does *not* contain any proprietary Red Hat exam material.
-It is for educational purposes only.
+⚠️ **Disclaimer:** All questions were created by me to help assist with RHCSA studies.
+This repo does not contain any proprietary Red Hat exam material